-- Are identification tags required?
+Are identification tags required?

+>

-Yes, you’re required to provide an identification tag for each member of your group, regardless of age.
-We require identification tags for security purposes, if there is a lost student, a problem student, etc… The student name is not necessary, but the school and teacher name should be visible, and the student should have a phone number to contact their group leader.
+> Yes, you’re required to provide an identification tag for each member of your group, regardless of age.
+We require identification tags for security purposes, if there is a lost student, a problem student, etc… The student name is not necessary, but the school and teacher’s name should be visible, and the student should have a phone number to contact their group leader.
 The identification tags must be at least 2.5 inches by 3.5 inches and should be worn on the chest of each child and chaperone.
 Lanyard name tags are prohibited.
 We require either Sticker name tags, Pin or Clip on name tags.

+>

-- Where should our school buses park?
+> - Where should our school buses park?

+>

-The correct parking lot will be clearly marked on your confirmation form.
+> The correct parking lot will be clearly marked on your confirmation form.
 Please advise your parents and bus drivers of the lot location.
-Unloading and loading of students must be done in the lot indicated to receive your school group discount.
+Unloading and loading of students must be done in the lot indicated to receive free admission for your school group .
 If you choose to park in a different parking lot, please be prepared to pay regular admission price for every member of your group.

+>

-- What happens to students who don’t follow zoo rules?
+> - What happens to students who don’t follow zoo rules?